Ipstenu/dreamobjects/readme.txt

 * Saving temp files to upgrade (vs it's own folder)

 == Upgrade notice ==
+This is a MAJOR UPGRADE to the plugin.
+Please read the changelog.

 The separate uploader has been removed in version 3.5 and up and will not be returning.